liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/03-using-the-patching-tool/03-working-with-patches.markdown

 available in this file.
 You can store this file elsewhere to reduce your installation's size.

-**WARNING:** If the product is separated from its patches in this way, you cannot run most of the Patching Tool commands until the patches are restored.
+**WARNING:** If the sharepoint is separated from its patches in this way, you cannot run most of the Patching Tool commands until the patches are restored.

 After the separation process only the following commands can be used: